 The peace offerings represent relationship, fellowship and peace between God and man.
 Eating of the peace offering was like eating from God's own table.
 When a person is not at peace with God, he has no peace.
 God is the absolute subject of reality, so to be at war with God is to be at war with reality.

-The law of the clay vessels brings to mind a passage from the Apostle Paul.
-In 2 Corinthians 4:7, Paul compared believers to jars of clay containing valuable treasure.
-Though our mortal bodies are perishable and temporary—like a clay jar—the treasure contained within them is immortal: the death and resurrection of Yeshua.
+The law of the clay vessels brings to mind a passage from the Apostle Paul in 2 Corinthians 4:7, where he compared believers to jars of clay containing valuable treasure.
+Though our mortal bodies are perishable and temporary—like a clay jar—the treasure contained within them is immortal.